Spanish (SPN)

 Cross-listed Courses: PGS 313, GLA 313

 SPN 431.
-Spanish-American Literature I. 3 Credit Hours.
+Latin American Literature I. 3 Credit Hours.

-Writings from selected poets and playwrights of this century that have had great impact in the Spanish-speaking world.
+Writings from selected poets and playwrights of the 20th and 21st century that have had great impact in the Spanish-speaking world.

 SPN 433.
 Contemporary Latin American Film.
 3 Credit Hours.